Mornington to Port Wakefield

 Day 6 – Off at 9.00 a.m. doing the last day of driving on bitumen for the next two weeks heading for Daly Waters Pub to camp and have the Steak, Barra And salad for dinner with lots of cold amber hydraters to wash it down.
 The weather is getting warmer now and as I sit here typing it is 33 degrees outside.
 This is the climate for the next three weeks as exploration of the Limmen National Park, Lorella Springs before we moving east toward Cairns.
 On arrival at the Daly Waters Pub I grabbed a camp spot, had a few beers and nuts before dinner.
 I enjoyed the night sitting with other travellers talking about adventures whilst being entertained by the band.

 Daly Waters to Lorella Springs

-Day 7 – An easy morning taking our time packing up camp, a few phone calls and then away we go.
+Day 7 – An easy morning taking time packing up camp, a few phone calls and then away.
 Bitumen all the way to Cape Crawford for lunch and a top up of the fuel tanks before driving north up a small winding track onto the Savannah Way, west bound and pulled into Lorella Springs for the night.
 After driving for most of the day a refreshing swim in the hot spring river at the homestead soaked away the niggling aches that creep up on you.